MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-1. Go to OPNsense Site A Firewall ‣ Rules ‣ Wireguard (Group) add a new rule.
+1. Go to OPNsense Site A Firewall ‣ Rules ‣ WireGuard (Group) add a new rule.

 2. Action - Pass

-3. Interface - Wireguard (Group)
+3. Interface - WireGuard (Group)

 4. Direction - In